 So, in the interest of progress, let’s not scare anyone away with needless, ego-driven negativity.

 Want to learn more about effective communication on software teams?
-We offer workshops and private coaching on emotional intelligence for engineers.
+We offer workshops on emotional intelligence for engineers.
 Let’s talk!

 If you want more articles like this, sign up for our mailing list!